As a part of our interview series called “Women Of The C-Suite,” we had the pleasure of interviewing Lisa Ann Cooney.

 2. Lead by consensus, when you can.
 People want their ideas and concerns to be heard, and they also want to be part of the solution.
 Your team will help your mission succeed — if you let them.
 That said, sometimes the leader needs to make and own the decision.

 3. Lead by creating opportunities for your direct reports and credit them when they succeed.
 Don’t take all the credit for a job well done — share it with your team.
 Also, protect your team by taking full responsibility when a job goes wrong.
-After all, if you delegated responsibility to a direct report and he/she/they were unsuccessful, you had a failure in judgment about what that person could accomplish.
+After all, if you delegated responsibility to a direct report and he/she/they was unsuccessful, you had a failure in judgment about what that person could accomplish.

 Ok, thank you for that.
 Let’s now jump to the primary focus of our interview.
 Most of our readers — in fact, most people — think they have a pretty good idea of what a CEO or executive does.
 But in just a few words can you explain what an executive does that is different from the responsibilities of the other leaders?

 An executive focuses on both the short and long term.
 I now spend less time practicing law; the majority of my time is spent on identifying and planning for the legal advice and counsel that our internal clients will need in the future.
 I need to make sure my internal team is in a position to do so.
-I also spend my time focusing on the employees in Day & Zimmermann’s Law Department, i.e. do they have what they need to be successful?
+I also spend my time focusing on the employees in Day & Zimmermann’s Law Department, i.e., do they have what they need to be successful?

 What are the “myths” that you would like to dispel about being a CEO or executive.
 Can you explain what you mean?